uphold/fastify-openapi-router-plugin/README.md

 npm install @uphold/fastify-openapi-router-plugin
 ```

 This plugin is written and exported in ESM only.
-If you are using CommonJS, consider making a PR and we will be happy to review it.
+If you are using CommonJS, consider making a pull-request and we will happily review it.

 ## Usage